-You will be asked to state and spell your name and date of birth many times.
+You’ll be asked to say and spell your name and birth date many times.
 This is for your safety.
-People with the same or a similar name may be having a procedure on the same day as you.
+People with the same or a similar name may be having a procedure on the same day.

 When it’s time to change for your procedure, you’ll get a hospital gown, robe, and nonskid socks to wear.

-You will meet with your nurse before your procedure.
-Tell them the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+You’ll meet with a nurse before your procedure.
+Tell them the dose of any medications you took after midnight (including prescription and over-the-counter medications, patches, and creams) and the time you took them.

-When it’s time for your procedure, you will either walk into the operating room or be taken in on a stretcher.
+When it’s time for your procedure, you’ll either walk into the operating room or be taken in on a stretcher.
 A member of the operating room team will help you onto the operating bed.
-You will have compression boots placed on your lower legs.
-These gently inflate and deflate to help the circulation in your legs.
+Compression boots will be placed on your lower legs.
+These gently inflate and deflate to help blood flow in your legs.

-After the Foley catheter is in place, your doctor will use rectal ultrasound to see your prostate.
-They will insert tiny needles into your prostate through your perineum, which is the area of skin between your scrotum and anus (see Figure 1).
+After the Foley catheter is in place, your healthcare provider will use rectal ultrasound to see your prostate.
+They’ll put tiny needles into your prostate through your perineum (the area of skin between your scrotum and anus, see Figure 1).

-Your doctor will use a computer to determine the best place in your prostate to place the seeds.
-They will place the seeds through needles in your prostate.
+Your healthcare provider will use a computer to determine the best place in your prostate to place the seeds.
+They’ll place the seeds through needles in your prostate.

-You will have a computed tomography (CT) scan to make sure that all the seeds are in the right place.
-Then, your doctor will remove the needles and the Foley catheter.Back to top
+You’ll have a computed tomography (CT) scan to make sure all the seeds are in the right place.
+Then, your healthcare provider will remove the needles and the Foley catheter.Back to top

 After Your Procedure

-You will wake up in the Post-Anesthesia Care Unit (PACU).
+You’ll wake up in the Post-Anesthesia Care Unit (PACU).
 A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
-They will also make sure that you can urinate on your own.
+They’ll also make sure you can urinate (pee) on your own.

 You may have some pain after your procedure.
-Your doctor and nurse will ask you about your pain often.
-You will be given medication to treat your pain as needed.
-If your pain isn’t relieved, please tell your doctor or nurse.
+Your healthcare providers will ask you about your pain often.
+You’ll be given medication to treat your pain as needed.
+If your pain isn’t relieved, please tell one of your healthcare providers.